geronimoiceberg/docs.quiver/docs/how-to/maintain-quiver/rescan.md

 If you restored a backup version of Quiver or modified Quiver by adding new addresses or removing transactions, use the rescan function.

-Rescanning explores every downloaded block, searches for transactions affecting your Quiver addresses, and updates the Quiver's transaction store and balances to reflect those transactions.
+Rescanning explores every downloaded block, searches for transactions affecting your Quiver addresses, and updates Quiver's transaction store and balances to reflect those transactions.

 To rescan Quiver: